Marked for Death

 “Everything will be alright, Doctor Sung is a professional, top of his field and I’ll be right there to assist him along with a whole team of skilled doctors.”
 She said, putting a hand on my back and guiding me to the taxi.

 The rest of the morning went by a little chaotically once we reached the hospital, as I met a whole bunch of people in succession who would take care of me both during and after the surgery.
-We went through the prep-op procedures and sometimes in the later morning I found myself in a the catheterization lab, lying on an operating table under some massive scanner thing.
+We went through the pre-op procedures and sometimes in the later morning I found myself in a the catheterization lab, lying on an operating table under some massive scanner thing.
 Although I’d had to remove any jewelry, Malkie had magic’ed up some invisibility thing on the protective charm.
-Since it was made of leather and gems, I doubted it’d be a danger…
+Since it was made of leather and gems, I doubted it’d be dangerous to keep it on…

 “Are you ready?”
 The anaesthetist asked, drawing me back to the moment.
 She was a young lady with an Irish surname, O’Connel or was it O’Connor?